nicolaspe/itp_fakingthenews/class01/01_class.md

 3 months before the election, fake news **major engagement** on social media.
 It wasn't really a concept until before elections.

-### First Ammendment
+### First Amendment?
 "Where the press is free and every man able to read, all is safe." - Thomas Jefferson

-"The man who never looks into a newspaper is better informed than"
+"The man who never looks into a newspaper is better informed than he who reads them" - Thomas Jefferson, 9 years earlier...

 - The idea is that an informed society makes democracy work.
 - But now there's less trust than ever in news media outlets!